-A Stage Manager supports and organises all the different teams involved in the day-to-day running of a theatre company right through to performances and then post-show.
+A Stage Manager supports and organises all the different teams involved in the day-to-day running of a theatre company from rehearsals right through to performances and then post-show.
 They liaise and communicate with the full company and organise each team to ensure the smooth running of a production.
 See the difference between stage management and production management by reading our blog 'What does a theatre Production Manager do?'

 What are the main responsibilities of a Stage Manager?

 - Liaise with all theatre departments and collate information

 - Supervise the ‘get in’ and ‘get out’ (When the set, lighting and sound are installed and removed from the space)

 - Create a prompt script compiled with notes on Actors’ cues and requirements for props, lighting and sound

 - Make alterations to the set and props between scene changes